Request for Proposals - 2015 Peer Economy Research Awards

 - Labor issues.
 How are labor rights undermined or redefined by these new income earning modalities?
 What new structures for collective action might emerge from the peer economy providers?
 What jobs are being displaced by peer economy platforms and what alternatives might emerge?

-We will offer unrestricted gift awards totaling up to $100,000 USD, made payable to the applicant's institution.
+We will be selecting two winning proposals to each receive unrestricted gift award of $25,000 USD, made payable to the applicant's institution.

 We are especially welcoming of proposals that are cross-disciplinary.
 We recognize that the knowledge necessary to address this area may come from a wide range of methodologies and disciplines as diverse as computer science, urbanism, information science, sociology, design, legal studies, and economics.
 We welcome proposals that involve qualitative or quantitative data collection and analysis.